nilomb/joytotheworld/README.md

-# joy to the world
+# Joy to the world
 I want to build an app that  effectively brings joy to the world

 ##### This is a heading!